ismailsalim/semantic-wand/README.md

 ├── masking_network/
 │   ├── models.py
 │   └── predictor.py
-├── matting_network
+├── matting_network/
-│   ├── FBA.pth  # place pre-trained matting model here!
+│   ├── FBA.pth  # PLACE PRE-TRAINED MATTING MODEL HERE (DOWNLOAD URL ABOVE)
 │   ├── layers_WS.py
 │   ├── models.py
 │   └── resnet_GN_WS.py
-├── pipeline
+├── pipeline/
 │   ├── masking_stage.py
 │   ├── pipe.py
 │   ├── refinement_stage.py
 │   └── trimap_stage.py
-├── main.py
+├── trimap_network/
+│   └── models.py
-└── demo.py
+└── main.py
 ```

-**Note:** The only thing that you have to do is add `FBA.pth` into `matting_network/` and esnure images used for `main.py` follow the specified structure show in `examples/`.
+**Note:** The only thing that you have to do is add `FBA.pth` into `matting_network/` and esnure images used for `main.py` follow the specified structure show in `examples/` (for easiest use).